 A female broker speaks to Real BusinessThe woman who wished to remain anonymous, is a millennial who’s worked at her firm for three years, said many female professionals at the firm, whether executive assistants or brokers, were largely selected based on their looks – and that this was widely known across the business.
 She went on to say that the usually strict dress code at the company (which is standard in insurance firms and is usually conservative in style), was relaxed for women in client-facing roles who were encouraged to dress in a more provocative manner.

 Lessons SME owners can take away…

+Do YOU have office guardians in place?The bad example set by Lloyd’s showcases how important it is for business owners across the sectors to ensure they have HR professionals or managers in place to deal with the social aspects of the workplace.
+These people should be appointed in order to provide a safe and confidential ear to any member of staff who is suffering from any form of anti-social behaviour.
 Furthermore, giving your staff the opportunity to complete anonymous surveys on workplace culture can give you an uncensored and authentic view of your workplace environment – and can help you improve it for the better.
 Despite Lloyd’s coming to this idea pretty late, it’s better late than never…

 Share this story